tarunkrjaiswal/Deep-Packet-Inspection/README.md

 This engine intercepts this packet, traverses the TLS record header, skips the session IDs and cipher suites, and scans the extensions payload for the `0x0000` (Server Name Indication) extension to extract the target domain (e.g., `www.youtube.com`).
 This allows the engine to accurately identify and block HTTPS applications without breaking end-to-end encryption.

 ---

-## 🎨 Portfolio & Deployment Notes

-The React dashboard is entirely statically generated and decoupled from a live backend API, making it perfectly suited for free static hosting platforms like **Vercel**, **Netlify**, or **GitHub Pages**.

-To deploy:
-1. Run the Java Engine locally to populate the `src/report.json` with sample data.
-2. Push the repository to GitHub.
-3. Import the `dashboard` folder into Vercel.
-4. The site will instantly build and serve the beautiful visualizer to recruiters worldwide!